Mark William Kharas

 Background and activities

-I am the Administrative Coordinator of the Immersive Technology and Robotics Lab (IMRO-Lab), where I assist in administering both national and EU-funded research projects housed in the lab.
-I also serve as an EU advisor for the Department of Neuromedicine and Movement Science, where I assist researchers in applying for and securing EU-funded grants.
+I am the EU advisor for the Department of Neuromedicine and Movement Science, where I assist researchers in applying for and securing EU-funded grants.
+I also am the project manager for several EU and Norwegian Research Council-funded research projects.

 I have a Masters from Harvard University, where I studied South Asian languages, literature, and religion, and worked in the Harvard administration before coming to NTNU.
 In addition to my administration work, I am interested in ethics, religion, and spirituality as they relate to contemporary technology and robotics.